TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 ![](./Images/get-try-it-out.png)

 Now lets run the frontend console application that contains the cunsumer side API.
-For this you will need to open a terminal in VS Code (located at the bottom of the IDE or on the top navigation menu).
+For this you will need to open another wetty terminal (just copy and paste the url into a new tab).

 ```
 cd PlaygroundCLI